daniel-eai/LoRP-Locality-Aware-Redundancy-Pruning/README.md

-# LoRP — Locality-Aware Redundancy Pruning for LLM Depth Compression
+# LoRP: Locality-Aware Redundancy Pruning for LLM Depth Compression

 Training-free, **one-shot, no-recovery** depth pruning for large language models.
 LoRP adapts its pruning pattern to each architecture by measuring how